WESTERN GOVERNORS UNIVERSITY

 Students are enrolled in six-month terms.

 During USNCC/WGU students’ initial, pre-matriculation transcript review, both academic credit and military training will be reviewed and evaluated.
+Students and USNCC will be notified of credit transfer prior to the start of the first course.

 Academic credit from higher education institutions listed on the servicemembers Joint Service Transcript (JST):